Thompson-Chen/dtrade-contracts-tutorials/README.md

 # ink-contracts
-The repo contains the contracts written on ink.
+The repo contains the contracts written on ink!.

 ### How to use:
 Setup rust using the [installtion guide](https://doc.rust-lang.org/cargo/getting-started/installation.html).
 Setup cargo contract cli tool using: